SESSIONS

 To pass the course, each student must submit the following activities to the instructor:

 TASK 1.
-SPAIN´S GEOGRAPHY.
+SPAIN´S GEOGRAPHY INFLUENCE ON SPANISH HISTORY.

 Objective: to know what is the role of the Geography in the past, present and future of Spain.